cgy1992/tinymq-2/README.md

 }
 ```
 ##Detail of Protocol
 Protocol is a request/reply protocol and transfer using TCP.

+###Request
-1. The request has 2 method currently, one is PUT , the other is GET.
+The request has 2 method currently, one is PUT , the other is GET.
 For request structure, it looks like this:
 [MethodName][Space][Version][Space][Option][Space][DataLen][Space][Name]\r\n[Data]
 So a typical PUT request is like this:
 PUT 1.0 L10000 1024 Key1\r\n...